 Making the Decision About Mastectomy

-At the same time, more than 100,000 women in the U.S. choose some form of mastectomy each year, especially younger women (less than 40 years) and those with larger and/or more aggressive tumors.
-One major reason women choose a mastectomy is to reduce their risk of the cancer coming back (recurrence) if the entire breast is removed.
-Other reasons for a mastectomy include not wanting to undergo radiation therapy or the opportunity to rebuild the shape and size of their breast through reconstruction, often at the time of mastectomy.
+More than 100,000 women in the U.S. choose mastectomy each year, especially women younger than 40 and those with larger and/or more aggressive tumors.
+One reason is to reduce their risk of the cancer coming back (recurrence) if the entire breast is removed.
+Other reasons women opt for a mastectomy include not wanting to undergo radiation therapy or the opportunity to rebuild the shape and size of their breast through reconstruction, often at the time of mastectomy.

-Because the decision is very personal, experts recommend discussing the options for mastectomy with your breast specialist based on your type of cancer, and getting a second opinion before making a final decision.
-It is also a good idea to discuss reconstructive surgery options with a breast surgeon and a plastic surgeon before undergoing a mastectomy so there is time to plan the timing of reconstruction and the steps involved in advance.
+Because the decision is very personal, experts recommend discussing your surgical options with your breast specialist based on your breast cancer features, your medical history and your personal preferences or concerns.
+It is also a good idea to get a second opinion before making a final decision and discussing reconstructive surgery options with a breast surgeon and a plastic surgeon if your choice is a mastectomy.
+This will give you time to plan when to have the reconstruction and to understand the steps involved before the surgery.

 - American Cancer Society.
 About Breast Cancer.
 Accessible at: https://www.cancer.org/cancer/breast-cancer/about/how-common-is-breast-cancer.html

 - American Cancer Society.
-Breast Cancer Risk Factors You Cannot Change.
-Accessible at: https://www.cancer.org/cancer/breast-cancer/risk-and-prevention/breast-cancer-risk-factors-you-cannot-change.html
+Breast Cancer HER2 Status.
+Accessible at: https://www.cancer.org/cancer/breast-cancer/understanding-a-breast-cancer-diagnosis/breast-cancer-her2-status.html.

 - WebMD.
 Types of Breast Cancer.
 Accessible at: https://www.webmd.com/breast-cancer/breast-cancer-types-er-positive-her2-positive#1